Designations Congruent with Things: Chapter 26

 “Don’t mention it,” Rush replies.

 “Explain yourself.
-What was that?” he hisses.
+What was that?”
+Hermann hisses.

 “Will you please drop it?”
-Hermann hisses.

 Hermann immediately and deeply regrets this change in the focus of Newton’s attention.